yodobrin/file-service-sample/README.md

-# file-service-sample

-With the first version, we provide bear minimal capabilities for customers who needs to support the following user stories.
-The suggested architecture, detailed shortly, also calls for an audit or scanning capabilities that would ensure the uploaded files are safe before moving them to the secured area, as all files uploaded should be treated as un-safe.
+# Secured Blob Exchange - Creating an authorized micro-service

 This solution is an end-2-end microservice sample.
+The micro-service enables creation of Shared Access Token for storage account.
+This capability allows other calling services to upload or view content of specific containers without exchaning secrets or managing connection strings.
+The use SaS token is a best practice for securing access to storage account.

-Once deployed it will create the required Azure resources, configure them and output a URL.
+The sample will create the required Azure resources, configure them and output a URL.
 The solution focus on a single tenant approach, where all services are under the same tenant.
-For authentication/authorization the client credentials [flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) was selected.

-> Notes:

-- The service validating file content is not implemented.

-- Authentication and Authorization flow are initial provisioned with minimal validation, addtional role assignment or any other means for authrization can be added by you.

-- Network security is out-of-scope for the initial version.
+This sample will cover the following topics:

+- What are the user stories for this solution?
+- What was the design approach?
+- Architecture and main components overview
+- Step-by-step instructions to deploy the solution
+- Consuming the APIs provided by the solution
+- Next steps & Limitations

 ## User stories

+These are the high level user stories for the solution:
 As a service provider, I need my customers to uploaded content in a secured, easy to maintain micro-service exposed as an API, so that I can process the content uploaded and perform an action on it.

 As a service provider, I would like to enable download of specific files for authorized devices or humans, so that they could download the content directly from storage.